littlehorse-enterprises/lh-user-tasks-bridge/README.md

   to navigate to the **Settings** tab, scroll down until you reach the **Capability config** section, now disable the _**Client authentication**_ property (unless you want to use Service Account roles) and keep default values for all the other fields
-- Within the **Clients** section, click on your client id to see the details.
-Once you are seeing your client's details navigate to the _Client Scopes_ tab and click on your client's scope.
-Once you have clicked on your client's scope, you will now see the mappers, and there you need to create one custom claim.
-To do that, click on _**Add mapper**_, and select
-  _By configuration_.
-Now, from the list of mappings, choose **Hardcoded claim**.
-In the mapper details form you have to set
-  **_allowed_tenant_** as the value in both fields _Name_ and _Token Claim Name_, and your tenant id MUST be the value of
-  _Claim value_ field, keep the _Claim JSON Type_ as String and make sure that you switch on the _Add to access token_ property
-- Make sure that you assign the role `view-users` to all your users (ADMIN & NON-ADMIN) that will access UserTasks API so that they can query their own user details and see their groups.
-To do this you need to go to the **Users** section on the left sidebar, click on the user that you want to assign roles to, now go to the **_Role Mapping_** tab, click on `Assign role`, on the PopUp window that gets displayed select "Filter by clients", go through the list of available roles and select the one named as `view-users` and click on **Assign**

 Also, you will need an access token to be able to be granted authorized access into user-tasks backend endpoints.
 In order to fetch said token, you can use the following cURL as is from the terminal, or you can import it